-$\Rightarrow$ Do the remaining exercises 1.4-1.11, starting on page 21, which show how to use the mex rule and what you learned about nim and combinatorial games.
+\Rightarrow Do the remaining exercises 1.4-1.11, starting on page 31, which show how to use the mex rule and what you learned about Nim and combinatorial games.

 In this chapter, which is more abstract than the others, the exercises are particularly important.
-Exercise 1.1 is a standard question on nim, where part (a) can be answered even without the theory.
+Exercise 1.1 is a standard question on Nim, where part (a) can be answered even without the theory.
 Exercise 1.2 is an example of an impartial game, which can also be answered without much theory.
-Exercise 1.3 is difficult - beware not to rush into any quick and false application of nim values here; part (c) of this exercise is particularly challenging.
+Exercise 1.3 is difficult - beware not to rush into any quick and false application of Nim values here; part (c) of this exercise is particularly challenging.
 Exercise 1.4 tests your understanding of the queen move game.
-For exercise 1.5, remember the concept of a sum of games, which applies here naturally.
-In exercise 1.6, try to see how nim heaps are hidden in the game.
+For Exercise 1.5, remember the concept of a sum of games, which applies here naturally.
+In Exercise 1.6, try to see how Nim heaps are hidden in the game.
 Exercise 1.7 is very instructive for understanding the mex rule.
-In exercise 1.8, it is essential that you understand nim values.
+In Exercise 1.8, it is essential that you understand Nim values.
 It takes some work to investigate all the options in the game.
-Exercise 1.9 is another familiar game where you have to find out nim values.
-In exercise 1.11 is an impartial game that is rather different from the previous games.
+Exercise 1.9 is another familiar game where you have to find out Nim values.
+In Exercise 1.10, a new game is defined that you can analyse with the mex rule.
+Exercise 1.11 is an impartial game that is rather different from the previous games.
 In the challenging part (c) of that exercise, you should first formulate a conjecture and then prove it precisely.

-Exercise 1.1 Consider the game nim with heaps of chips.
+Exercise 1.1 Consider the game Nim with heaps of chips.
 The players alternately remove some chips from one of the heaps.
 The player to remove the last chip wins.

 (a) For all positions with three heaps, where one of the heaps has only one chip, describe exactly the losing positions.
-Justify your answer, for example with a proof by induction, or by theorems on nim.
+Justify your answer, for example with a proof by induction, or by theorems on Nim.